 Dell offers a very similar program to both Microsoft and Outerwall.

 For every ten hours an employee volunteers with a nonprofit, Dell will provide a grant of $150 to the organization ($15 per hour).
-Employees can request one volunteer grant per a quarter for a total of $600 annually.

 The company also matches employee donations up to $10,000 annually.